 Washington & Jefferson College is an independent institution subject only to the control of its Board of Trustees.
 It is not affiliated with any religious denomination.
 As an educational institution in the liberal arts tradition, W&J is committed to the growth of the whole person.
 The college offers opportunities for religious inquiry through academic courses and recognizes the value and place of spiritual development in its curricular and extracurricular programs.

 Within the spirit and practice of free inquiry, campus culture should enable, yet not inhibit, students to investigate connections between their chosen academic fields, their career aspirations, their community involvement, and their spiritual values.
-The College commits its facilities and resources to the nurturing process by providing support for students as they continue to grow morally and spiritually.
+The College offers opportunities for religious inquiry through academic courses and recognizes the value and place of spiritual development in its curricular and extracurricular programs and commits its facilities and resources to the nurturing process by providing support for students as they continue to grow morally and spiritually.

 While religious life opportunities exist on campus, students are also encouraged to worship with the congregations available in the community.
 More than two dozen congregations are located within walking distance of the campus.
 Additional churches and places of worship are located farther away; many of them will provide transportation upon request.
-(Consult the W&J Directory of Places of Worship).